KubeDeckio/KubeBuddy/docs/docs/contributing.md

 layout: default
 ---

-# 🤝 Contributing to KubeBuddy
+# 🤝 Contributing to KubeBuddy powered by KubeDeck

-🎉 Thank you for considering contributing to **KubeBuddy**! 🎉
+🎉 Thank you for considering contributing to **KubeBuddy powered by KubeDeck**! 🎉

 We welcome all contributions, whether it’s reporting bugs, suggesting improvements, updating documentation, or submitting code.
 This guide will help you contribute effectively.